imaginelab/imaginelab.github.io/_projects/gene2brain_project.md

 category: research
 ---

 Genetic changes underly many neurodevelopmental disorders.
 However we lack the tools to understand how these changes disrupt neurodevelopment.
-We integrate detailed mapping of spatial, developmental and cellular characteristics of gene expression with computational neuroimaging, to better link genes, brains and patient phenotypes.
+We integrate detailed mapping of spatial, developmental and cellular characteristics of gene expression to understand how these mutations disrupt neurodevelopment.

 <div class="row">